LucR-HuB/RealTimeLLM/README.md

 This project delivers a **fully-local personal running coach**.
 It listens to a live stream of running metrics (distance, pace, heart-rate, etc.), maintains an in-memory model of the session and, when appropriate, asks a Large Language Model—served on-device by **Ollama**—to write a coaching message that is returned to the runner within a second.

-Unlike conventional running apps that replay canned sentences or upload data to the cloud, all computation (API, statistics, rule engine, LLM inference) stays on the runner’s computer.
-No external network traffic means low latency and zero privacy concerns.

 ---
 <!-- Demo visuals -->
 ![Start briefing](docs/images/Pre-Race_Briefing.png)